Parent University holds ‘Real Talk, Data Walk’, presents data on racial disparities in Savannah

 The data walk consisted of a number of charts plastered throughout the Kingdom Life Gymnasium, showing data on topics like housing, health, education, economic mobility and other areas where racial disparities are present in the city of Savannah.

-Attendees labeled which graphs stood out and were the most alarming to them, with their answers being collected by the Racial Equity and Leadership task force of Savannah.
+Attendees labeled graphs that stood out and were the most alarming to them, with their answers being collected by the Racial Equity and Leadership task force of Savannah.

 “What we’re doing here is giving citizens a chance to see aggregated data displayed in various topics, so that it can help them with conversations about racial disparities, and they can be based on facts,” Michael O’Neal said.

-The goal of the event is to empower citizens to become educated on the statistics that matter in Savannah.
+The goal of the event was to empower citizens to become educated on the statistics that matter in Savannah.

 Even taking into account the effects that the COVID-19 pandemic played on bringing inequalities to light.